TorahBibleCodes/TorahBibleCodes/README.md

-# The book of Atzeemov
+# The book of Atzeemov (WORKING IN PROGRESS, DRAFT)
 ## the book of the secret, the name of god

 To understand this grimoire is needed read The book of Raziel and Sefer Yetzira